How do I create custom Amazon Linux AMIs for Amazon EKS?

 $ git clone https://github.com/awslabs/amazon-eks-ami && cd amazon-eks-ami

 Note: Packer is executed through a series of makefile targets with eks-worker-al2.json as the build specification.
-The build process uses the amazon-ebs Packer builder and launches an instance.
-The Packer shell provisioner runs the install-worker.sh script on the instance to install software and perform other configuration tasks.
+The build process uses the amazon-ebs Packer builder (from the HashiCorp website) and launches an instance.
+The Packer shell provisioner (from the HashiCorp website) runs the install-worker.sh script on the instance to install software and perform other configuration tasks.
 Then, Packer creates an AMI from the instance and terminates the instance after the AMI is created.

 Provide a custom source AMI

 To configure a custom source AMI, set the variables source_ami_id, source_ami_owners, and aws_region in the Packer configuration file eks-worker-al2.json.
-See the following example:
+For example:

 "source_ami_id": "SOURCE_AMI_ID", # Enter the ID of your source image "source_ami_owners": "AWS_ACCOUNT_ID", # Enter the account where this image is stored "aws_region": "AWS_DEFAULT_REGION", # Enter the AWS Region of the source AMI